fluffy/4572bis/draft-ietf-mmusic-4572-update.md

 MD2 and MD5 hash functions to generate fingerprints, or to verify received fingerprints that have been generate using them.

-NOTE: The MD2 and MD5 hash functions are still listed in this specification, so that implementations will recognize them (if provided by an implementation compliant with RFC 4572 [@RFC4572]) and can e.g., trigger a "bad crypto" (rather than e.g., "unknown crypto") log.
+NOTE: The MD2 and MD5 hash functions are listed in this specification so that implementations can recognize them.
+Implementations that log unused hash functions might log occurrences of these algorithms differently to unknown hash algorithms.

 The fingerprint attribute may be either a session-level or a media- level SDP attribute.
 If it is a session-level attribute, it applies